kylemacfarlane/django-cb-storage-s3/README.rst

 django-cuddlybuddly-storage-s3
 ===============================

 Updated Amazon S3 storage from django-storages.
-Adds more fixes than I can remember, a metadata cache system and some extra utilities.
+Adds more fixes than I can remember, a metadata cache system and some extra utilities for dealing with ``MEDIA_URL`` and ``HTTPS``, CloudFront and for creating signed URLs.

 Installation